alex1craig/pgs-compare/README.md

 - `max_variants` (int, optional): Maximum number of variants to include in PGS
 - `run_ancestry` (bool): Whether to run ancestry analysis
 - `reference_panel` (str, optional): Path to reference panel for ancestry analysis.
+- `pgs_ids` (str, optional): Custom comma-separated string of PGS IDs to calculate (e.g., "PGS001229,PGS001405").
+  If provided, will use these instead of fetching based on trait_id.

 Returns: